TASPO rehearsing for the 1951 Festival of Britain

 In the early days, ‘Pan' was the main musical ingredient of Carnival and each steelband had a ‘Mas’ band attached to it.
 There were bands all over Trinidad and great rivalry existed.
 In the past being a panman was classed as a ‘Badjohn’, the colloquial term for ‘hooligan’.
 Today, Pan Players are now recognized as musicians and Pan is the national instrument of Trinidad and Tobago.
 Most people want to be associated with it.
 It is so much a part of Caribbean life that scholarships to North America are awarded for playing steelband music.

 By the 1950s there were over eighty (80) steelbands in Trinidad, which produced some of the greatest pannists and tuners, some of whom are still working and performing today.
-In 1951, Edric Connor arranged for the Trinidad All Stars Percussion Orchestra (TAPSO) to be the first steelband to travel to Britain to take part in the Festival of Britain at the newly opened South Bank Complex.
+In 1951, Edric Connor arranged for the Trinidad All Steel Percussion Orchestra (TAPSO) to be the first steelband to travel to Britain to take part in the Festival of Britain at the newly opened South Bank Complex.
 There were twelve pannists selected from over 70 steelbands across Trinidad.
 The group, conducted by Lieutenant Joseph Griffith, made its debut on 26 July 1951.
 Within a few years, steelpan music started to grow in the UK and although the pioneers of pan in the UK were doing other jobs, steelpan music was theirfirst love and their destiny.
 In 1961, ‘Dixieland’, the College Boys Band came to England to perform over the Whitsun Bank Holiday.
 They created history as the only steelband ever to win all four sections of the music festival, Zone Final, Quarter Final, Semi Final and Final.
 Most of those musicians are still playing pan in England and around Europe.

 The first steelband to participate in the Notting Hill Carnival was the Russ Henderson steelband followed by Sterling Betancourt’s Nostalgia Steel Orchestra.
 By 1969, there were more bands starting to emerge and in that same year Islington Green School started the first school steelband under the guidance and teaching of Gerald Forsyth MBE.
 That paved the way for a number of Inner London Education Authority (ILEA) schools to start up steelpan classes in schools and by 1975 there were over 50 schools with steelbands.